Method + problem playbook

 Use with extra label care here—tradeoffs or limits matter more for this pairing.

-Ranks #2 here—Zep Calcium, Lime & Rust Stain Remover leads for this problem on this surface.
+Ranks #2 here—CLR Calcium, Lime & Rust Remover leads for this problem on this surface.

-Compare with Zep Calcium, Lime & Rust Stain Remover →Some product links may be affiliate links.
+Compare with CLR Calcium, Lime & Rust Remover →Some product links may be affiliate links.
 This does not affect how products are evaluated or recommended.

 Glass cleaning is connected to cloudy glass in the graph because it can address that problem type in the right context.
 Surface compatibility still determines whether it is actually appropriate.